jesse-ai/docs/docs/strategies/entering-and-exiting.md

 What if we're not aware of our exact exit point at the time of entering the trade?
 For instance, it is a common case in trend-following strategies to exit when the trend has stopped.

-Next section introduces the concept of [events](./events) to fulfill this need.
+The next section introduces the concept of [events](./events) to fulfill this need.

 ## prepare()
 As explained in the [flowchart](./), this is the first function that gets called when a new candle is received.
 It is used for updating `self.vars` (custom variables) or any other action you might have in mind that needs to be done before your strategy gets executed.